 Thomas Parker Pocket Watch

-Thomas Parker apprenticed to David Rittenhouse and John Wood and therefore was trained by two of the best Philadelphia clock and watchmakers of the time.
+Thomas Parker apprenticed to David Rittenhouse and John Wood and therefore was trained by two of the most well known Philadelphia clock and watchmakers of the time.
 Parker's working dates are recorded as 1783 to 1817.
 His Philadelphia shop was at 13 South 3rd Street.
-Given his watch, serial number #3 below, we know that his working dates are earlier, closer to 1777.
+Given the 1777-78 date mark on the cases, it is possible that his working dates were earlier although the war could account for the gap.

 This Revolutionary War watch is small, measuring 48mm across the outer case.
-It's missing its dust cap and the hands and dial were modernized in the early 19th century.
+It's missing its dust cap and the hands and dial are replacements.
+There is also an interesting repair at the juncture of the balance table and foot.
+This watch has had a very hard life!
 The verge and fusee movement is signed "Thos Parker No. 3 Philada." and is nicely finished.
-While tenuous, the low #3 serial number in particular is suggestive of local assembly or finishing in Philadelphia.
-Note the repair on the balance table (the two pins on the balance table to attach or stabilize the foot).

 Revolutionary War Watch